Barriers to Effective Communication

-- Words having similar pronunciation but multiple meaning: Same pronunciation but are having many meanings.
+- Words having similar pronunciation but multiple meanings: Same pronunciation but are having many meanings.
 For example sight, site, cite.

-- Badly expressed message: Lack of clarity and precision make the message badly expressed.
-Lack of coherence, awkward sentence structure, jargons etc. are common faults, which lead to such messages.
+- Badly expressed message: Lack of clarity and precision makes the message badly expressed.
+Lack of coherence, awkward sentence structure, jargons etc. is common faults, which lead to such messages.

-- Wrong interpretation: Whenever one interprets a symbol, his understanding may differ with others.
+- Wrong interpretation: Whenever one interprets a symbol, his understanding may differ from others.

 The Hindi word ‘kaka’ means uncle in one part of the country but the small boy in another part of the country.

 - Technical Language: When technical language is used in the communication process, it creates barriers in understanding the message in the same sense and the same spirit.
-When technical jargons or specialist languages are used in the communication and conversation process, they create tension, confusion and misunderstanding between the sender and the receiver.
+When technical jargon or specialist languages are used in the communication and conversation process, they create tension, confusion, and misunderstanding between the sender and the receiver.